PERSNET

 Gilles Blanchard, Institut de Mathématiques d’Orsay, Université Paris-Saclay

-The PERSNET project wants to create new methods and enhancements for DNNs based on topology, geometry, and statistics, in particular in order to monitor deep architectures, regularize or compress them, and take into account their graph connectivity and invariances.
+The PERSNET project aims to create new methods and enhancements for DNNs based on topology, geometry, and statistics, in particular in order to monitor deep architectures, regularize or compress them, and take into account their graph connectivity and invariances.

-Key words : Geometry, Deep Learning, Transformers, Topological data
+Key words : Geometry, Deep Learning, Transformers, Topological data analysis, high-dimensional statistics

 Missions

-Our researches
+Our research

 Develop fundamental mathematical tools (topological and geometric data analysis, statistics) towards deep learning